aarboleda1/Visor-Chat/README.md

 ## Getting Started
-+ This repository is broken down into 2 a backend and front end repository
++ This repository is broken down into backend and front end repository
 + Both need to be running in order for the app to work
-+

 ## To do